cytoscape/cytoscape.js-tutorials/electron_twitter/2016-07-14-cytoscape-electron.md

 With a functional Twitter API now, there's the possibility of a user inputting a name besides `cytoscape` so we no longer need to run `submitButton.click()`.
 The submit button is unhidden in this tutorial and fully functional!

+### clearAuthButton.addEventListener()

+One significant change from Tutorial 3 is the inclusion of an additional button for deleting the `.env` file.
+We'll be using the `clearAuth()` function from `twitter_api.js` to take care of the details for us.
+Once the authentication is erased, we'll restart the app (by sending a message to Electron's `main.js` so that users can put in new API details (or use example data).

 ### addFollowersByLevel()